Aged care bodies have today welcomed the passage through parliament of a new set of quality standards.

 The Australian Nursing and Midwifery Federation thanked the federal senators who supported the Aged Care (Single Quality Framework) Reform Bill 2018.

 ANMF also commended Senator Derryn Hinch for calling for mandated staffing ratios for aged care through a proposed amendment.
-That amendment was voted down.
-Hinch took to Twitter to apologise to the union and urge people to remember who voted against it.

 The Aged Care Quality Standards replace the Accreditation Standards, Home Care Standards, National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Framework Standards, and Transition Care Standards.